If you are in the Iraqi Kurdistan Region or seeking services from U.S. Consulate General Erbil, please click here

 We recommend that you report the birth of your child as soon as possible after birth.
-It is not normally possible to issue a Consular Report of Birth Abroad for a child who is over the age of 18, but the child may still be documented as a U.S. citizen and issued a passport from the U.S. Embassy or Consulate General.
+It is not normally possible to issue a Consular Report of Birth Abroad (CRBA) for a child who is over the age of 18, but the child may still be documented as a U.S. citizen and issued a passport from the U.S. Embassy or Consulate General.
 If you believe that you have a claim to U.S. Citizenship, please contact American Citizen Services at BaghdadACS@state.gov or ErbilACS@state.gov with a detailed description of your claim.

 Steps to Apply for a Consular Report of Birth Abroad

-- The child’s original, certified birth certificate showing both parents’ names.
-This certificate must be issued by a governmental issuing authority; a hospital birth record is not acceptable.
+- Child’s original birth certificate showing the names(s) of the parent(s) that was issued and certified by a governmental issuing authority.
+A hospital birth record is not acceptable.

 - Photo IDs for both parents.
 This may be a passport, driver’s license, or government-issued ID.
 IDs for both parents are required even if one parent is not attending the appointment.